 The Cobalt Card is another interesting one.
 Supplementary cards are free, so there’s little reason for both partners to get a Cobalt of their own – you can simply share the same account and earn 5x points on all of your household’s food and drinks purchases.

 The only exception is if you tend to rack up huge bills at your local grocery checkout, and you find yourself running up to the $30,000 annual purchase limit in the 5x category.
 In this case, you could bypass the limit by having your partner open a Cobalt Card of their own and then adding you as an authorized user.

 As for the Aeroplan Reserve, the partner who travels more frequently could pick up the card, sharing the benefits with the other partner when you travel together.

 That would leave 2–4 open slots between the two of you for any other attractive welcome bonuses that pop up on the remaining credit cards.
 By pooling your efforts in two-player mode, you’re able to capture more ongoing benefits and one-time bonuses alike through your combined credit card portfolio.

 Here in Canada, American Express limits cardholders to four revolving credit cards at any given time.

 While you can load up on as many of the charge cards in the Membership Rewards family as you’d like, it’s important to give some thought as to which products to keep in your four credit card slots.

-In my view, the twin Bonvoy cards and the Cobalt Card make the most sense to keep open in the long run, with the final spot either dedicated to the Aeroplan Reserve Card or kept flexible for the purposes of strategically snagging signup bonuses.
+In my view, the Cobalt Card and the twin Bonvoy cards make the most sense to keep open in the long run, with the final spot either dedicated to the Aeroplan Reserve Card or kept flexible for the purposes of strategically snagging signup bonuses.